The Traveling Observer Model: Multi-task Learning Through Spatial Variable Embeddings: Experiments

 \subsection{Multi-task learning across seemingly unrelated real-world datasets}

 This section evaluates TOM in the setting for which it was designed: learning a single shared model across seemingly unrelated real-world datasets.
 The set of tasks used is UCI-121 \citep{Lichman:2013, Fernandez:2014}, a set of 121 classification tasks that has been previously used to evaluate the overall performance of a variety of deep NN methods \citep{Klambauer:2017}.
 The tasks come from diverse areas such as medicine, geology, engineering, botany, sociology, politics, and game-playing.
 Prior work has tuned each model to each task individually in the single-task regime; no prior work has undertaken learning of all 121 tasks in a single joint model.
 The datasets are highly diverse.
 Each simply defines a classification task that a machine learning practitioner was interested in solving.
 The number of features for a task range from 3 to 262, the number of classes from 2 to 100, and the number of samples from 10 to 130,064.
-To avoid underfitting to the larger tasks, $C=128$, and after joint training the model is finetuned on each task with at least 5K samples.
+To avoid underfitting to the larger tasks, $C=128$, and after joint training all model parameters ($\theta_f$, $\theta_{g_1}$, $\theta_{g_2}$, and $\z$'s) are finetuned on each task with at least 5K samples.
+Note that it is not expected that training any two tasks jointly will improve performance in both tasks, but that training all 121 tasks jointly will improve performance overall, as the model learns general knowledge about how to make good predictions.

 Results across a suite of metrics are shown in Table~\ref{tab:uci}. \emph{Mean Accuracy} is the test accuracy averaged across all tasks. \emph{Normalized Accuracy} scales the accuracy within each task before averaging across tasks, with 0 and 100 corresponding to the lowest and highest accuracies. \emph{Mean Rank} averages the method's rank across tasks, where the best method gets a rank of 0. \emph{Best \%} is the percentage of tasks for which the method achieves the top accuracy (with possible ties). \emph{Win \%} is the percentage of tasks for which the method achieves accuracy strictly greater than all other methods.
-TOM outperforms the alternative approaches across all metrics, showing its ability to learn many seemingly unrelated tasks successfully in a single model (see Figure~\ref{fig:mtl_ves}(c) for a high-level visualization of learned VEs).
+TOM outperforms the alternative approaches across all metrics, showing its ability to learn many seemingly unrelated tasks successfully in a single model (see Figure~\ref{fig:mtl_ves}c for a high-level visualization of learned VEs).
 In other words, TOM can both learn meaningful VEs and use them to improve prediction performance.